sydneyrenee/Thea-Code/cline_docs/architectural_notes/tool_use/mcp/ollama_openai_mcp_integration.md

 5. **McpToolRouter**: Routes tool use requests to the appropriate handler based on their format.

-6. **UnifiedMcpToolSystem**: Provides a unified interface for tool use across different AI models.
+6. **McpToolExecutor**: Provides a unified interface for tool use across different AI models.

-7. **EmbeddedMcpServer**: Executes tool use requests and returns results.
+7. **EmbeddedMcpProvider**: Executes tool use requests and returns results.

 ## 3. Tool Use Processing Flow